Sikh music: Ghar

 The table below covers the seventeen Ghars found in the primary Sikh scripture (Guru Granth Sahib):

 Taal

 Taals have a vocalised and therefore recordable form wherein individual beats are expressed as phonetic representations of various strokes played upon the tabla.
 Various Ghars (literally 'Houses' which can be inferred to be "styles" – basically styles of the same art with cultivated traditional variances) also have their own preferences.
+The term "tāl" is not explicitly used within any shabad title, aside from the paṛtāl form.